Hypnotherapy for Driving & Passenger Anxiety

 Driving Anxiety Symptoms & Examples

-This is just a short list of driving related things which can set off someone's Driving Anxiety:
+This is just a short list of driving related anxieties which I've helped my hypnotherapy clients resolve:

-Past experiences - usually negative ones.
+Past traumatic experiences - usually negative ones.
 Sometimes not even related to driving

 Witnessing a nasty car accident